syncfusion-content/maui-docs/MAUI/ListView/grouping.md

 {% endhighlight %}
 {% endtabs %}

-The checkBox state in the `GroupHeaderTemplate` will be updated whenever items select and deselect by using converter.
+The checkBox state in the `GroupHeaderTemplate` will be updated whenever items are selected and deselected by using converter.

 {% tabs %}
 {% highlight c# %}